About

 About the founder

-Sarah Rose Larson lives in Fergus Falls, Minnesota with her husband, a Lutheran pastor, and their four children.
-She is a graduate of Concordia University, St. Paul, where she earned her Bachelor of Arts in Education in 2010, with a minor in theater and Lutheran confessionalism.
+Sarah Rose Larson lives in Fergus Falls, Minnesota, with her husband, a Lutheran pastor, and their four children.
+She is a graduate of Concordia University, St. Paul, where she earned a Bachelor of Arts in Education in 2010, with additional study in theater and Lutheran confessional theology.

 Sarah has taught in both private and public school settings and brings a deep love of storytelling, relational teaching, and family life to her work.
 Through Living Arts Press™, she writes to encourage mothers toward peaceful, meaningful learning shaped by grace, beauty, and faithful presence.